LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 #### (2) Code Explanation

-The code in the script adds an extra step.
+The code in this  script adds an extra step.
 After retrieving the region data from AWS, we pass the response into a `pandas` dataframe to format and print the output in a table structure.

 ```python
 import boto3 as bt